IBBS Council

 Main Areas of Study/Work: (1) Developing novel metal-based antimicrobial treatment strategies and identifying the molecular mechanisms of antimicrobial activity, (2) Understanding the molecular basis for antimicrobial resistance mechanisms and bacterial virulence factors, (3) Pathogenicity, detection and control of foodborne Campylobacter species.

-Other Interests: Public engagement and science communication, badminton, walking in the peaks.
+Other Interests: Public engagement and science communication, badminton, walking in the Peak District.

 Three Main or Most Recent Publications: